Best Vitamins for Teens: Do Teens Need Supplements?

 It's also beneficial to keep some vitamin C around incase you get sick.
 As we documented in our review of Emergen-C, vitamin C supplementation is proven in medical research to reduce the duration of colds, and the effect is even greater in children than adults (18% reduction in duration for children versus 8% in adults).

-Many supplement companies market their vitamins in a gendered fashion, which we consider to be unscientific.
+Many supplement companies market their vitamins in a sex-specific manner, which we consider to be unscientific.

-We haven't come across any medical studies suggesting that teenage boys and teenage girls have different vitamin requirements, other than the fact that teenage boys have slightly higher daily requirements of all vitamins and minerals due to a higher average weight.
+We haven't come across any medical studies suggesting that teenage boys and teenage girls require different types of vitamins, other than the fact that teenage boys have slightly higher daily requirements of all vitamins and minerals due to a higher average weight.

-In fact, we would recommend that teenage consumers avoid vitamin companies marketing on the basis of sex or gender, as we consider this to be a red flag of a company that may prioritize marketing over efficacy.
+We recommend that teenage consumers be wary of vitamin companies marketing on the basis of sex or gender, as we consider this to be a red flag of a company that may prioritize marketing over good science.

 Other Supplements for Teens